← All posts

 RankPlayerCountryAge

-Djokovic at 38 and ranked #3 in the world is arguably the more remarkable story.
+Djokovic at 39 and ranked #4 in the world is arguably the more remarkable story here.
 Most players begin a noticeable decline in their early thirties.
 With the exception of a period in 2017–18 when he stepped back for elbow surgery, Djokovic has spent the better part of 15 years inside the world top 5.

 The youngest players